nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

+* try to find a more recent sentence embedder
+* add rescoring to references

 * add a dedicated code formater? (yapf?)
 * clean-up code and improve comments / documentation,
 * document the inner-workings,